Understanding Your Baby

-The research project Understanding Your Baby started in January 2019 and runs until July 2022.
+The research project Understanding Your Baby started in January 2019 and runs until the end of 2024.
 The research project includes about 200 health nurses from 10 Danish municipalities and 1300 first time parents.

 The Alarm Distress Baby Scale (ADBB) is a scientifically validated and standardized tool for observing and evaluating infant social contact.
 All of the participating municipalities have already implemented the ADBB as part of the health nurses’ routine visits.
 In this project, the health nurses receive further qualifications regarding children’s social and emotional development, and how to pass this knowledge on to new parents.

-Furthermore, as part of Understanding Your Baby, we create an online library of videos based on scientific knowledge about infant social and emotional development, that promote positive activities in early parent-child interactions.
-The video library will be publicly available, to both parents and professionals, from mid 2020 at www.forstaadinbaby.dk
+Furthermore, as part of Understanding Your Baby, we have created an online library of videos based on scientific knowledge about infant social and emotional development, that promote positive activities in early parent-child interactions.
+The video library is publicly available, to both parents and professionals, at www.forstaadinbaby.dk.